gecata17/Car-Dealership/README.md

- Car-Dealership
-Car-Dealership DataBase Project - JDBC/DataGrip connection with UI
+#Car-Dealership DataBase Project - JDBC/DataGrip connection with UI

 This is my car dealership - database course project made with Java/DB2 - a console application that lets the user access and modify the database easily.
 The database contains information about car dealerships, staff, clients and all the vehicles that can be bought.